jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia-hwa-tutorial.md

 The official Docker image doesn't include any NVIDIA proprietary driver.

-So you have to install the NVIDIA driver and NVIDIA Container Toolkit on host to allow Docker access your GPU.
+You have to install the NVIDIA driver and NVIDIA Container Toolkit on the host system to allow Docker access to your GPU.

 :::note